Codeception/Codeception/docs/modules/Yii2.md

 ### see

-Check if current page contains the text specified.
+Checks that the current page contains the given string.
-Specify the css selector to match only specific region.
+Specify a locator as the second parameter to match a specific region.

-Examples:

 ``` php
 <?php